bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       document.getElementById('root'),
     );

 Note that `BrowserRouter` can only have a single child component, so the snippet above wraps all routes within parent a `<div>` element.
-Now let’s create some routes!
+Now let's create some routes!

 ### component

 Begin with the `component` prop.
 This prop takes a reference to the component to be rendered.
-Let’s render your `App` component:
+Let's render your `App` component:

     const Root = () => {
       return (